mikaelvesavuori/dorametrix/README.md

 #### How timestamps are set

-Timestamps are set internally in `dorametrix` and generated based on the UTC/GMT/Zulu time.
+Timestamps are set internally in Dorametrix and generated based on the UTC/GMT/Zulu time.

 **This should be fine for most circumstances but will possibly be inaccurate if you have teams that are very widely distributed**, in which case certain events may be posted to the wrong date.